qtile/qtile-examples/README.md

 [qtile-plasma](https://github.com/numirias/qtile-plasma) | An tree-based layout, very similar to i3
-toggle_debug            | A command to toggle debug logging with notification tidygroups              | Function for moving windows to the leftmost groups (like dwm's `reorganizetags`)
+toggle_debug            | A command to toggle debug logging with notification tidygroups              | Function for moving windows to the leftmost groups (like dwm's `reorganizetags`) resize_move_floating_windows| Functions for moving & resizing floating windows, Changes BSP resizing behaviour to be more like columns

 ## Other links